Apple Pencil may add Touch Bar-like display with see-through effect

 A second new patent application regarding the Apple Pencil would give it something else invisible, the ability to pull or tug the user's hand as a way of guiding the user.

-US Patent No 20200089360 has the innocuous title of "Input Device with Haptic Feedback," and initially seems to be just one of the very many haptic patents Apple has filed for it.
+Another application, "Input Device with Haptic Feedback," initially seems to be just one of the very many haptic patents Apple has filed for it.

 However, this one is concerned with the use of magnetic coils within the Apple Pencil to do more than respond to taps or presses of the tip against a screen.